 • 50% find it hard to let their walls down.

-There are a lot of unhealthy beliefs and behavior patterns revealed in these stats.
+Essentially, my data revealed a number of unhealthy beliefs and behavior patterns.
 For example:

-1) Both men and women will do anything they can to avoid getting hurt which, ironically, often leads to hurt and rejection in the long-run.
+#1: Both men and women will do anything they can to avoid getting hurt which, ironically, often leads to pain and rejection in the long-run.
 Women tend to cling, men tend to distance themselves.

-3) Men want to be able to open up, but they have their misgivings, mixed with a lot of fear.
+#3: Men want to open up but they have their misgivings, mixed with a lot of fear.
 Telling someone how you feel is like ripping open your chest to reveal your gooey insides in all their vulnerable glory.
 Disclosure requires exposure.
 Exposure requires a willingness to accept rejection.
 Not so easy is it?

-4) Dependency is not love.
+#4: Dependency is not love.
 It’s fear masquerading as love.
-Wanting a partner to depend on us offers a sense of control over them and the relationship as a whole, but all it does is reflect our own desperation – and equally unhealthy dependency on them.
+Wanting a partner to depend on us offers a sense of control over them and the relationship as a whole, but all it does is reflect our own desperation—and equally unhealthy dependency.

 The distinction between selfishness and self fullness is that self fullness is being true to one’s needs, opinions and perception without worrying what others think and understanding an important difference that when we disappoint some people we are actually allowing them to find their own strength.